 4) St Michael’s Mount:

 A short drive from Land’s End you’ll find the magnificent St Michael’s Mount.
 A tidal island located in the small town of Marazion, it’s like something plucked straight out of a Disney movie.
-With a castle perched on its highest point and a medieval stone causeway, which only emerges at low tide, the mount has a true fairy-tale appearance.
+With a castle perched on its highest point and a medieval stone causeway, the mount has a true fairy-tale appearance.

 Amazingly, you can walk across the stone causeway to discover St Michael’s Mount, which is complete with charming homes, shops and restaurants.
 Its history is also quite astounding, with the first recorded chapel being built on the mount way back in 1044.
 However, the castle you see today largely dates back to the 18th century when grand Victorian apartments were added.

 Staying in Portloe inspired me to explore more of Cornwall’s coastal villages.
-In fact, on one Cornwall holiday my family and I actually decided to allocate a whole day to exploring some of the prettiest places in Cornwall!
-One of these aforementioned places is the quaint hamlet of Veryan, famous for its interesting 19th century thatched roundhouses.
-A Vicar built these quirky houses to protect his daughters, thinking that there would be no corners where the devil could hide…
+In fact, on one Cornwall holiday, my family and I decided to allocate a whole day to exploring some of the prettiest places in Cornwall!
+One of these aforementioned places is the quaint hamlet of Veryan, which is famous for its interesting 19th century thatched roundhouses.
+A Vicar built these quirky houses to protect his daughters, thinking that there would be no corners where the devil could hide in the round design…

 Another endearing village is the old fishing port of Saint Mawes.
 It’s filled with an abundance of traditional cob cottages, several delicious fish and chip shops, and a very good beach.
 In other words, Saint Mawes is the perfect place to visit for a quiet afternoon by the sea.
 You can also get the ferry to Falmouth from here for a fun day out!